tamirscherf/Rat_features_extraction/Train_net/README.md

 ### F_One_regression_layer.m
-Because of the cyclic output and due to the fact there were not any built in loss function for this output, I implement a squared loss function and its derivative for the regression layer.
+Because of the cyclic output and due to the fact there were not any built in loss function for this output, I implement a squared loss function and its derivative for the regression layer(the layer is named f1).
 Deriving the squared distance between tags (T) and predictions (Y) required the subtraction function Y - T. Due to cyclicality it is not trivial and the sign of this function is case dependent.

 <img src="https://github.com/tamirscherf/My_Code/blob/master/visualization/Cyclic_loss_derivative_cases.png">